General Regulations

 • a poisonous substance or an immobilizing drug.

-6. abandon, destroy or allow flesh suitable for human consumption of any game bird or big game animal (except cougar or bear), to become unfit for human consumption.
+6. Abandon, destroy or allow flesh suitable for human consumption of any game bird or big game animal (except cougar or bear), to become unfit for human consumption.

-7. have a loaded firearm (live ammunition in breech, chamber or magazine) in or on, or discharge a weapon from
+7. Have a loaded firearm (live ammunition in breech, chamber or magazine) in or on, or discharge a weapon from

 • a boat unless the boat is propelled by muscular power or is at anchor and the person is hunting, or